atmos-incubator/lib-standard/src/object/readme.md

-# Object Prototype Extensions
+# Standard Object

-@TODO: Update these notes based on the new Proxy design and global.VERBOTEN flag

-Base prototype extensions are a controversial subject.
-Lib/Standard purposely tries to make as little of a splash as it can, while obtaining the full benefits of prototype extensions for other data types.
-Under normal conditions no modifications are made.
-However you can selectively opt into this architecture by calling `ea(Object.prototype)`.
+Standard objects are proxied objects with helpers that normalize access to Standard.features without affecting the Object.prototype or compromising access to the original object being wrapped.

+Standard objects can even represent undefined and null.

+## VERBOTEN Mode

+If you are aware of the practical concerns with Object.prototype extensions then you can enable a more efficient mode via the `global.VERBOTEN` flag.

-Activating Object.prototype extensions has some considerations to managed as follows:
+Activating Object.prototype extensions has the following consideration to manage:

-1. Avoid common word property names, particularly noun-based names.

-2. Verb-based property names tend to denote an action and avoid namespace conflicts with noun-based properties of an object.
+1. Avoid common word property names, particularly noun-based names to avoid namespace eclipsing.
+Verb-based property names tend to denote an action and better avoid namespace conflicts with noun-based properties of an object[^1].

-3. Because window is global and an object, all prototype extensions should handle a global use of the function - meaning a `this === global` check and appropriate parameter shifts where `this` is passed in as the first argument.

-   * @TODO: the above won't matter after Standard.features are auto-promoted to a global property to programmatically does the argument shifting.

-When checking for property access on an object not created from null (`Object.create(null)`) you should use `.hasOwnProperty()` or `.has()` to avoid a false-positive prototype lookup via `obj[key]`.
+1. Use `Object.create(null)` for property maps.
+If you are relying on an object to have an existing key to determine logic, ensure you use `Object.hasOwnProperty` to check for a local-only key or use `Object.create(null)` which will not inherit from the `Object.prototype`.

+1. Be very careful when defining custom properties *directly* on the Object.prototype.
+Standard.ize() uses a few tricks to make global access to that extension operable without infinite recursion.

+## Architecture Notes

+Properties that are attached to Standard objects are not implicitly wrapped so that each extension can dictate whether it wants to preserve access to the original object.

+## Footnotes

+[^1]: Some nouns are also verbs, English is funny.
+When in doubt, just use a variation of toNoun() or nounify().